meeloo/fretboarder/docs/index.md

 * configurable fret tang width and depth
 * configurable nut size
 * blind fret slot support (to hide the end of the fret tangs in the fretboard)
-* optionnaly create nicely rounded frets for rendering purpose
+* create nicely rounded frets for rendering purpose

-## Comming in v0.3
+## New in v0.3
-* FIXED: no way to ask for a perpandicular fret at the bridge
+* design time graphics to help you see in real time what the fretboard will look like!
+* Use 100 as the perpendicular fret to make the bridge perpendicular in a multiscale instrument.
+* You can use negative perpandicular fret index to shift the whole fretboard angle.
+* Added tooltips explaining every parameter in the UI
+* Removed some construction planes and sketches
 * FIXED: crash when asking for a perpandicular fret beyond the 23rd
-* FIXED: there is no way to ask for a negative perpandicular fret angle
-* FIXED we're missing design time feedback and parameter explanations (tooltips)
-* Added tooltips

 ### New in v0.2
 * more than 200 times faster!